On the generality of symmetry breaking and dissipative freezing in quantum trajectories: Results and Discussion

 In Fig. \ref{Fig:F3} we plot the evolution of trajectories in this system and illustrate these results, observing freezing between subspaces of different absolute magnetisation due to the distinct exponential growth of the matrices $A_{\alpha}(t)$ whilst observing an absence of freezing in subspaces with magnetisation of opposite sign due to the similarity of the subspaces.
 We then calculate the freezing times for trajectories initialised in a superposition of two different symmetry sectors.
 We observe distinctive distributions for each symmetry sector, indicating that they are specific to the form of the matrices in those sectors.
-We select the $\alpha = 2$ and $\alpha = 3$ sectors and analyse this further, varying $\gamma$ and computing the average freezing time and the inter-sector spectral gap $\Delta$.
-This `inter-sector spectral gap' is calculated as the smallest real part of the eigenvalues of the Liouvillian whose corresponding eigenmodes contain coherences between states in the relevant symmetry sectors (e.g. here these sectors are $\alpha = 2$ and $\alpha = 3$).
-For small values of $\gamma$ we find both the inverse spectral gap and the freezing-time scale linearly with the inverse of $\gamma$.
-They are thus proportional for small $\gamma \omega$, with the proportionality constant shown in Fig. \ref{Fig:F3} obtained by numerical fitting and dependent on more complex features of the Liouvillian's spectrum.
-It is clear from our results that as the gap closes the freezing time should diverge and thus freezing will be absent.
-This should be completely general as the closing of the spectral gap means that Eq. (\ref{Eq:CoefficientRestrictive}) cannot hold --- the Liouvillian possesses traceless modes with eigenvalues having real part $0$ and so the general form of the steady state cannot be block-diagonal.
-In the next example we will observe this explicitly with a system whose gap closes for finite $\gamma$.
-For intermediate values of $\gamma$ the relationship between the freeze-time and the spectral gap is not so clear, with identical values of the spectral gap resulting in substantially different freeze-times.
-This is likely due to the effect of other eigenvalues lying close to the spectral gap on the freezing statistics, with the freeze-time being dependent on this distribution and not just the spectral gap.
-In the small $\gamma$ regime this low-lying distribution will simply scale with $\gamma$, allowing us to `ignore' the distribution's effect on the freeze-times and focus solely on it's distance to the imaginary axis.
-For systems where the lowest-lying inter-sector mode is well separated from the rest of the spectrum, we expect that the inter-sector gap can be related to the freezing time beyond just the small $\gamma$ regime.
+We select the $\alpha_{1} = 2$ and $\alpha_{2} = 3$ sectors and analyse this further, varying $\gamma$ and computing the average freezing time, the inter-sector spectral gap $\Delta^{(\alpha_{1},\alpha_{2})}$ associated with these sectors and the lower bound on the freezing time as per Eq.(\ref{Eq:LowerBound}).
+We find that our bound is obeyed for the full range of $\gamma$ as expected and, whilst not being tight (which can be attributed to our application of the triangle inequality to a very large sum of complex numbers), it closely mimics the functional form of the freezing-times and demonstrates well their close relationship with the inter-sector spectral gap.
+For small values of $\gamma$ we observe proportionality between the inverse of the inter-sector spectral gap and the freezing time.
+This can be understood from perturbation theory \cite{OpenSynchronisation1}, with the real parts of the eigenvalues of the Liouvillian's eigenmodes all scaling proportionally (with the same proportionality constant) with $\gamma$ for small $\gamma$.
+The inverse of these eigenvalues essentially corresponds to the timescales of the system and so the freeze-time will scale as the inverse of $\gamma$ and the inverse of the spectral gap.